Mr. Hankey's Christmas Classics: Plot

 The episode is styled as a variety show and features Mr. Hankey as the host; he sits by the fire in his sewer home and introduces shorts featuring unusual holiday songs.
-In a similar fashion to "Starvin' Marvin in Space", the episode was dedicated to Mary Kay Bergman, the original voice of most of the female characters on the show up to that point, who had committed suicide less than a month earlier.
+In a similar fashion to "Starvin' Marvin in Space", the episode was dedicated to Mary Kay Bergman, the original voice of most of the female characters on the show up to that point, who had died by suicide less than a month earlier.
 Since the episode features audio from the Christmas Classics album, which had been recorded months earlier, it marks the final episode in which Bergman's voice is heard.
-During the performance of Have Yourself a Merry Little Christmas, a brief montage of several of Bergman's characters are shown and some gather within Mr. Hankey's home afterwards to sing.
+During the performance of Have Yourself a Merry Little Christmas, a brief montage of several of Bergman's characters - the boy's moms, Wendy, Shelly, Principal Victoria, Mayor McDaniels, Nurse Gollum, and Ms. Crabtree - are shown and some gather within Mr. Hankey's home afterwards to sing.

-During "The Dreidel Song", Gerald Broflovski sings his admiration for Courteney Cox, who is according to him, 'hot' on that show.
+During "The Dreidel Song", Gerald Broflovski sings of his admiration for Courteney Cox, who is according to him, 'hot' on 'that show'.

-During the "Christmas Time in Hell" song Satan is singing along with various celebrities in Hell, including Jeffrey Dahmer, John F. Kennedy, John F. Kennedy, Jr., Diana, Princess of Wales, Gene Siskel, Mao Zedong, Genghis Khan, Michael Landon and Jimmy Stewart.
+During the "Christmas Time in Hell" song, Satan is singing along with various celebrities in Hell, including Jeffrey Dahmer, John F. Kennedy, John F. Kennedy Jr., Diana, Princess of Wales, Gene Siskel, Mao Zedong, Adolf Hitler, Genghis Khan, Michael Landon and Jimmy Stewart.
 A framed picture of comedian Andy Dick is also seen during the dance number.